 11A.
 Shoulder to waist front

-Measure down vertically from your mid-shoulder through the bust point (nipple) ended at the waistline strip.
+Measure vertically from the midpoint of your shoulder, passing through the bust point (nipple), and ending at the defined waistline.

 11B.
 Shoulder to waist back

-Measure vertically from the top mid of your shoulder through the shoulder blade and end at the defined waistline.
+Measure vertically from the top of your shoulder, passing through the shoulder blade, and ending at the defined waistline.

 12. Shoulder width